ossf/fuzz-introspector/doc/sphinx/source/index.rst

 Welcome to Fuzz Introspector's documentation!
 =============================================

 Fuzz introspector is a tool to help fuzzer developers to get an understanding of their fuzzer’s performance and identify any potential blockers.
-Fuzz introspector aggregates the fuzzers’ functional data like coverage, hit frequency, entry points, etc to give the developer a birds eye view of their fuzzer.
+Fuzz Introspector aggregates the fuzzers’ functional data like coverage, hit frequency, entry points, etc to give the developer a birds eye view of their fuzzer.
 This helps with identifying fuzz bottlenecks and blockers and eventually helps in developing better fuzzers.

 .. toctree::
   :maxdepth: 1